Tag: reflection

 Removing Godly discipline is removing God.

 Zechariah (the father of John the Baptist) was muted (disciplined) by God (through an angel) when he questioned how he and Elizabeth in their advanced years could have a child.
 Want to see a preaching/teaching pastor freak out?
 Mute them.
 Zechariah’s duties may not have been preaching as we understand it, but in an oral culture (most people couldn’t read) not being able to speak was a severe handicap.
-Instead, when Zechariah confirmed that his son’s was John and he was no longer mute, he praised God.
+Instead, when Zechariah confirmed that his ‘s name was John and he was no longer mute, he praised God.
 After his discipline, he praised God.
-Being that praise was Zechariah’s first response (and praise not being, “thank you for me.”), it is quite probable that Zechariah was praising God even while mute.
+Being that praise was Zechariah’s first response (and praise not being, “thank you for healing me.”), it is quite probable that Zechariah was praising God even while mute.
 Praising God while being disciplined; that is hard.

 It isn’t impossible.
 Yet we want to put God in a box.
 The box of the God of love is often the one where God doesn’t punish or discipline.
 God doesn’t fit into our boxes.